 Reed’s educational technology center (ETC) and other campus computing facilities are designed to provide students with a rich and diverse set of tools for learning, research, and communication.
 Students have unlimited access to computing labs, known as information resource centers (IRCs), 24 hours a day, 7 days a week.
-Instructional technology is used in every academic department at Reed, and there are specialized student computing labs in art, biology, chemistry, foreign languages, the performing arts, physics, psychology, public policy, and other areas.
+Instructional technology is used in every academic department at Reed, and there are specialized student computing labs in art, biology, chemistry, foreign languages, linguistics, the performing arts, physics, psychology, public policy, and other areas.

 Students who purchase computer equipment through the college receive discounts on hardware and software.
 Reed’s wired and wireless computer networks reach all classrooms, labs, offices, study areas, and many open spaces.
 Students must register their personal computers and handheld devices in order to access networked resources.
 All computers connected to the campus network must have up-to-date antivirus and antispyware protective software.

 Available to students are software troubleshooting, hardware repairs, consulting about purchases, training in the use of Macintosh, Windows, and Linux computers, and other technology services.

 For more information visit the computing and information services website.

 The instructional media center (IMC), on lower level one in the library building, includes a language lab, a video viewing room, a multimedia lab, and a large collection of videos.
 Additionally, the IMC provides audiovisual equipment for checkout including headphones, laptops, audio/video recorders, projectors, DVD/VCR players, and screens.